 Wing surfer wings come in many shapes and sizes.
-Some wingsurf brands offer 6 sizes of one specific wing.
+Some brands offer 6 sizes of one specific wing.
 Common for an adult wingsurfer is a 5 m2.
 With stronger wind, a 3,5 m2 is common.
 Below we have a size chart wing surfer in combination with the weight of the wingsurfer and the wind.
 The wind is indicated in knots.
-You may also consult the conversion table.
-Pay attention!
-This is an indicative overview.
+You may also consult the conversion table for more insight into the wind.

 |7 meter||6 meter||5 meter||4 meter||3 meter||2 meter|

 |-65 kilos||9-15 ct||10-20 ct||11-22 ct||17-32 ct||22-42 ct||35+ ct|